-Stir-Fried Tofu Recipe with Scallions, Garlic, Ginger, and Soy Sauce
+Stir-Fried Tofu with Ginger and Soy Sauce

 I drained my tofu in a colander and then cut it into slices and pressed each slice with a paper towel to squeeze out as much water as I could.
 If more experienced tofu cooks want to offer tips and advice in the comments, I’ll be happy to get them!

 More Delicious Ways to Cook Tofu:

 Grilled Tofu Satay with Peanut Sauce from Kalyn’s Kitchen, cooked and posted by Rand

 Carmelized Tofu from 101 Cookbooks

 Tofu Parmigiana from Chick in the Kitchen

 Montreal Grilled Tofu Wraps from The Perfect Pantry